 - Use kitchen scissors to cut the pepper and onion strands a couple times.
 I underestimated the importance of this step but if you skip it, it is literally one giant never ending strand 🙂

-- Add the agave and sea salt and cook an additional 3 – 5 minutes, they should be softened and slightly browned.
+- Add the agave and sea salt and cook an additional 3 – 5 minutes, the peppers and onion should be softened and slightly browned.

-- Use a spoon to make 3 - 4 holes in the peppers.
+- Use a spoon to make 4 holes in the peppers.
 Turn the heat to medium-low and crack the eggs into the holes.

 - Cook the eggs until the clear part of the egg turns white but the yolks are still runny.